 Everybody knows the beauty of Mallorca’s bays and landscapes, renowned for its turquoise crystal clear waters and sugar-white sand beaches.
 Nevertheless, its beauty goes beyond its surface, or rather, it goes deeply underneath its subsoil.
 Mallorca has six spectacular caves that constitute a precious underground treasure.

 Las Cuevas del Drach are some of the most impressive hidden gems of the island.
-This cave system, discovered in 1935, descends 25m (82ft) below the surface.
+This cave system, discovered in 1935, descends 25 m (82 ft) below the surface.
 It offers a natural spectacle of stalactites and stalagmites that visitors can admire by organized tours.
 But nature never ceases to amaze!
-The cave hides a stunning crystal clear lake that you can glide over by a boat while attending a concert with mini-orchestra!
+The cave hides a stunning crystal clear lake that you can glide over by a boat while attending a concert of a mini-orchestra!

 Mallorca has many spectacular places to visit, but Sa Calobra and the Torrent de Pareis is a must!
 It is one of the best attractions among the things to see in Spain.
 This virgin cove and its dramatic gorge are also reachable by car.
-However, even though it is one of the most spectacular drives in the world, it is also one of the most dangerous ones.
+Even though the route is one of the most spectacular rides in the world, it is also one of the most dangerous ones.
 It is located in the UNESCO World Heritage Site Tramuntana Mountain.

 Fortunately, you can easily reach this place by boat and discover the two separate beaches.
-One with a restaurant and a superb crystal clear water and another, a little bay between two giant rocks that will take your breath away!
+The one with a restaurant and the other small bay between the two famous two giant rocks that will take your breath away!